microsoft/TechExcel-Defender-for-Identity/index.md

 nav_order: 1
 ---

-# TTechExcel: Defender for Identity (level 300 / CSU) lab
+# TechExcel: Defender for Identity (level 300 / CSU) lab

 **The estimated time to complete this lab is ??? minutes.**